 - If any upgrades have been applied as part of the SA coverage, those upgrades must be removed before reassignment of SA to a new device.

-Next I try to look for VMware licensing document like the one from Microsoft.
-Instead I found it uploaded by someone else here and could not find any directly from VMware.
+Next, I try to look for VMware licensing document like the one from Microsoft.
+Instead, I found it uploaded by someone else here (the link is date and updated with my copy) and could not find any directly from VMware.
 Reading this document which was dated back at 2009, I have highlighted the below: